MTB-RZ/Databases-Event-Management-System/README.md

 # Event Management System

-A full-stack Event Management System built with Flask, MySQL, Jinja2, Bootstrap 5, HTML, CSS, and JavaScript.
-The application connects to a local MySQL database named `event_management` and provides a clean web interface for managing students, venues, events, tickets, and payments.
+This is an Event Management System built with Flask, MySQL, Jinja2, Bootstrap 5, HTML, CSS, and JavaScript.
+The application connects to a local MySQL database named `event_management` and provides a web interface for managing students, venues, events, tickets, and payments.

 ## Features